-2021 2020 Builders Capital Management Corp. (the "Manager") \$ 4,940 \$ nil
+2022 2021 Builders Capital Management Corp. (the "Manager") \$ 55,647 \$ 4,940

-The Company's Manager (a company controlled by some of the directors) receives a management fee, calculated at 1.0% per annum of the book value of the share capital of the Company, calculated daily, aggregated and paid monthly in arrears plus applicable taxes.
-For the year ended December 31, 2021, this amount was \$291,413 (2020 - \$294,336).
+The Company's Manager (a company controlled by some of the directors of the Company) receives a management fee, calculated at 1.0% per annum of the book value of the share capital of the Company, calculated daily, aggregated and paid monthly in arrears plus applicable taxes.
+For the year ended December 31, 2022, this amount was \$292,944 (2021 - \$291,413).

 In addition to the management fee, the Manager charges lender fees directly to borrowers both on mortgage originations and on mortgage renewals, with 28.6% of these fees being paid to the Company and the remaining 71.4% going to the Manager.
 The Company collects these fees on behalf of the Manager by adding them to the principal amount of the mortgage, generally on the first advance to the borrower.
 The Company then pays the Manager's share of the fees to the Manager, regardless of whether or not any payments have been received on the mortgage.
 Such payments to the Manager are generally made within 30 days of having been charged to the borrower.
 Renewal fees are also charged to the borrower and paid to the Manager during the term of the mortgage.
-During the year, the fees paid to the Manager totalled \$1,078,154 (2020 - \$670,513).
+During the year, the fees paid to the Manager totalled \$1,074,733 (2021 - \$1,078,154) and balances totalling \$150,881 arose between the Manager and the Company and were repaid.

-During the year, the Company purchased no mortgages (2020 - mortgages with an aggregate value of \$426,260) from, and sold a single mortgage with a value of \$1,248,813 (2020- \$nil) to related parties.
-There were no other advances (2020 - advances of \$3,619) made or repaid during the year between the related parties.
+During the year, the Company purchased one mortgage with a value of \$201,790 (2021 - no mortgages) from and sold six mortgages with an aggregate value of \$2,259,909 (2021- one mortgage with a value of \$1,248,813) to related parties.
+There were no other advances (2021 - nil) made or repaid during the year between the related parties.